Nuzair46/RDR2-Asus-TUF-FX505DY/README.md

 * The API I used for my setting is DX12, as Vulkan crashes my game at launch.
   If anyone know any fix, Please let me know at the issues section.
 * Setting can also be used for systems with similar specs like Acer Nitro.
+* I would recommend to keep the Vsync to half.
+Reasons:
+  * Enabling Half Vsync gives a stable 30FPS which is pretty better than having a variable fps from 30-40.
+    Game will always look smoother when vsync is half.
+  * It also saves power and also reduces GPU temprature.
+Which will give us head room for overclocking the GPU.

 ### What I Did?
 * Went to Saint Denis (The Most GPU Hungry Location in RDR2).